kramse/kea-it-sikkerhed/systemsikkerhed/lektionsplan.md

 * Intrusion Handling, phases

 Exercises
-* Clean or rebuild a server
+* Clean or rebuild a server, use example Debian with your cron job vuln as example
 * Cloud environments influence on incident response

 **System Security in Practice**